-- Find a qualified private Juvenile Dependency Attorney.
-It is a highly specialized field and a regular family law attorney will not know the special rules.
-Ask the Juvenile Dependency lawyer you are interviewing how many times they have appeared in Juvenile Dependency Court.
+Find and then hire a qualified, private Juvenile Dependency Attorney.
+Juvenile Dependency law is a highly specialized field and a regular (conventional) family law attorney will not know the special rules: the quirky daily ‘goings-on” that take place in dependency courtrooms.
+When a lawyer first steps into a Dependency court, he or she feel as if they are in a court of a differnt state or country.
+It takes a long time to learn the ropes!
+When interviewing Juvenile Dependency lawyers, make certain to ask them how many times they have appeared in Juvenile Dependency Court.

 Most of the attorneys appearing in the Juvenile Dependency Court are appointed by the Court.
-They are in the same Courtroom day after day and have a heavy caseload.
-If you hire a private Juvenile Dependency attorney, he or she will be there only for your case and will have more time to spend learning about your case and interacting with you.
-The Court-appointed attorney may only have a few minutes to speak to you before the case is called.
+Should you be worried about that?
+Yes.
+Besides the potential for being part of the CPS/DCFS “system” that investifgating you or have taken your kids (paid by same county employer, attend Christmas parties with the DCFS social workers, and DCFS investigators making a case against you), they are overworked.
+Appointed County-paid attorneys are in the same Courtroom day after day and have a heavy caseload.
+When you hire a private Juvenile Dependency attorney, he or she will be there only for your case and will have more time to spend learning about your case and interacting with you.
+The Dependency Court appointed attorney may only have a few minutes to speak to you (for the first time ever) minutes before your case is called.
+Does that comfort you?

-Bring the top three relatives with whom you want placement to Court with you at the detention hearing.
-Try to pick someone who’s home is in the County where the hearing is taking place.
+A long list will be hard evidence, but at the detention hearing, distill your list of relatives down to the TOP THREE relatives with whom you want the Court to agree at the detention hearing.
+When working on your list of your TOP 3 relatives, make every attempt to select relatives who’s homes are in the County where the detention hearing is taking place.
 It takes longer to place with an out-of-county relative.

 Try to remember who was with the child during the time frame the injury was alleged to occur.
 Try to remember all persons who were with the minor that day.
 By going back in time you might remember another person or witness who could shed light on who might have injured the child.
 Sometimes it might be a babysitter.